ropensci/roweb3/content/blog/2024-08-28-script-screenshots/index.md

 ## Screenshots after filling a text input area

 We also wanted to demonstrate searching for something.
-We followed the example in a [gist](https://gist.github.com/oganm/50a8020f718842aa3eee04dcfd57c198) to enter text into the search navbar:
+We followed the example in a [gist](https://gist.github.com/oganm/50a8020f718842aa3eee04dcfd57c198) to enter text into the search navbar[^action]:

 - we needed to find the search input area, whose idea is "search-input", by a call to `b$DOM$querySelector()`;
 - then we focussed on that area through `b$DOM$focus()`;